-Bhumi Pednekar Wasn't The First Choice For Bala; Makers Wanted To Cast Dark-complexioned Actor!
+Bhumi Pednekar Wasn't The First Choice For Bala; Makers Wanted To Cast A Dark-Complexioned Actor!

 The filmmaker revealed, "There was an initial thought about casting a dark skinned actor.
 I can't say who we approached as this is not right to say.
 During the audition, you get to know whether an actor suits the part or not.
 The actor should look convincing.
 I felt Bhumi was superb for this character."

-Amar Kaushik Questions The 'Double Standards' Of Audience
+Amar Kaushik Questions The 'Double Standards' Of The Audience

 "I felt Bhumi was fit to play Latika.
 But we had to do something about the colour.
 We did some tests on her (to get the dark skin colour).
 If the hero is going bald or anything, there isn't an issue but when a female actor does (something), it is asked why this is done.
 For me, it was important how she is as a performer," he told PTI.